 To qualify at the GS-11 level, applicants must possess one year of specialized experience equivalent to at least the GS-09 in Federal service.
 Specialized experience at this level is defined as: Examples of specialized experience include: Assisting with the implementation of foreign visitor and foreign technical training programs related to water resources programs, working with domestic and foreign governments, organizations and entities; and general experience with the execution of water resources and related programs in foreign countries.

 To qualify at the GS-09 level, applicants must possess one year of specialized experience equivalent to at least the GS-07 in Federal service.
-Specialized experience at this level is defined as: Examples of specialized experience include: Knowledge of and experience with international organizations involved in water resources development and management; political, economic and technical factors of the International Affairs program for use in evaluating proposals from foreign countries; different cultural practices; and applying analytical and evaluative methods and techniques to identify and resolve issues and problems of a unique nature.
+Specialized experience at this level is defined as: Examples of specialized experience include: experience with international organizations involved in water resources development and management; political, economic and technical factors of the International Affairs program for use in evaluating proposals from foreign countries; different cultural practices; and applying analytical and evaluative methods and techniques to identify and resolve issues and problems of a unique nature.

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 Applicants will receive credit for all qualifying experience, including volunteer experience.